Campus Master Plan

 - The Academy added two synthetic turf fields that are among the finest in the Philadelphia area and a new running track.
 The softball field and all-grass playing fields were thoroughly updated.
 All work incorporated sophisticated storm water management systems and environmentally sensitive landscaping.

 - Launfal Fieldhouse was renovated and a new viewing terrace now overlooks the athletic fields.

 - A new, second campus entrance now offers convenient access from Godfrey Road.

 - New Notre Dame signage has been installed on Sproul and Godfrey Roads.

-Phase II of the Campus Master Plan will provide Notre Dame students with a dynamic, 21st century learning environment that retains the elegant beauty of a 19th century estate setting:
+Phase II of the Campus Master Plan provides Notre Dame students with a dynamic, 21st century learning environment that retains the elegant beauty of a 19th century estate setting:

-- The Campus Master Plan calls for the restoration of the Mansion as the formal “front door” where the Academy will welcome new students, parents, alumnae, and visitors.
-Joseph B. Callaghan, Inc. Consulting Engineers studied the exterior of the Mansion and John Milner Architects developed the interior design.
-Both firms specialize in the restoration of historical treasures such as the Mansion.
+The Campus Master Plan calls for the restoration of the Mansion as the formal “front door” where the Academy will welcome new students, parents, alumnae, and visitors.
 The goal of this restoration is to preserve and enhance the rich architectural nature of this building, long considered as the heart of the campus.
-Restoration of the Mansion, including exterior repairs and renovation of all three floors will provide additional academic and administrative space, as well as a home for the Academy's new Center for Global Leadership.
+In 2016, a historically accurate restoration of the Mansion exterior was completed, returning the iconic landmark to its earlier grandeur.
+In 2017, the Academy was recognized by the Preservation Alliance for Greater Philadelphia as a Grand Jury Award Winner.
+The award recognizes outstanding achievement in the field of historic preservation for projects involving the preservation or protection of historic resources.
+Future interior restoration and renovation of all three floors of the Mansion will provide additional academic and administrative space, as well as a home for the Academy's Center for Global Leadership.
 The Chapel will remain the center of the building.
-Please click on the images below to view the Mansion floor plans.